georgeleve/Sifnos-City-Bus-Android-Studio/README.md

 # SifnosBusNew

-Created an app for Sifnos Island Buses and taxi using Android Studio (Java & XML).
-(Under construction...)
+Implemented an app for the buses in Sifnos Island and taxis using Android Studio (Java & XML).
+This app is still under construction and not ready for release.